jonothanhunt/inky-draw/README.md

 ## Contribute
 This is fun!
 And if you think you can make it more fun, more accessible, easier to use, or find a bug— feel free to contribute!

+Some of the libraries (especially Python ones) are new to me, so no doubt there are efficiencies to be gained!